watermarkchurch/contentful-schema-diff/README.md

   --skip-content --skip-roles --skip-webhooks
 ```

-This could also be used to generate a migration between two environments
+Alternately this could also used to generate a migration between two environments

 ```bash
 $ contentful-export --space-id <space> --management-token $CONTENTFUL_MANAGEMENT_TOKEN \